 The scientific collections are essential for research in taxonomy, systematics and biogeography, and are arranged systematically

 The zoological collections contain nearly 4.5 million objects.
 In terms of numbers insects are dominating.
 Whale skeletons are by far the largest objects.
 Many invertebrates are very small.
 Part of the collection is therefore in the form of slide preparations.
 It may be whole animals mounted on slides, or thin sections stained and mounted.
 Our collections are international in scope and have a broad systematic and geographic coverage.
-The oldest objects originates from the 1700's, but the collections are still growing as new objects are collected in the field or donated to the museum.
+The oldest objects in the collections date from the 18th Century.
+Scientific expeditions and donations ensure that the collections continue to grow, enhancing their value for research and education.

 The oldest collections are from the 18th century.
 Later additions include material from a number of Swedish expeditions in the late 19th and early 20th century.
 They contain thousands of types and expand continuously through field work in many parts of the world, mainly in Sweden and in the tropics and subtropics.